dsbowen/Hemlock/docs_md/setup/mac.md

 1.xx.x
 ```

-!!! error
+??? error "code: command not found"
-    If this doesn't work, it may be because VS code isn't in your `PATH`.
+    If you experience a "command not found" error, it's probably because VS code isn't in your `PATH`.
 Try this:

     1. Open the VS code application and press `Command` + `Shift` + `P` or `F1`.
     2. Type `shell` in command palette.
 You should see an option like `shell command : Install code in PATH`.
 Click that.